chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch (compiled).md

 	- Dragons and Druun disappear
 	- Petrified people became un-petrified
 	- Sisu’s Dragon Gem fought over by all the tribes
-- ⇵ 150 years – Gem switches hands
+- ⇵ 150 years – Gem switches between the tribes
 - 335BS – Heart tribe secures the Gem for themselves
-- ⇵ 335 years – Reign of Heart
+- ⇵ 335 years – Reign of Heart, over ten chiefs
 - 0AS – The Shattering
 	- Chief Benja of Heart hosts a feast with other tribes
 	- Princess Namaari of Fang tricks Princess Raya of Heart (both 12yo) into revealing the Hidden Chamber of the Dragon Gem